BPT Apportionment What is itÖ? What does it mean?

 The problem with this method of apportionment — in spite of the odd- double weighted gross re-ceipts factor which is designed to help – companies with a substantial investment in the city, in terms of property and payroll, are actually penalized.
 This is especially burdensome for manufac-turing, where firms typically have a substantial investment in plant and equipment.

+Below are two examples, using our same mug company.
+One example, where our company has all of its property and payroll in the city and one where they have all of their property and payroll outside the city.
+The difference in the resulting tax will be evident.
 These examples and calculations represent how BPT is calculated now in the City of Philadelphia.
 In example one, the company with all of its resources, payroll and property in the city will pay over two and a half times more in BPT than the company in example two, with none of its re-sources in the city.

-Makes the calculation easier and provides the potential for economic stimulusÖ
+Single Factor Apportionment Makes the calculation easier and provides the potential for economic stimulusÖ

 In single factor apportionment as a means of calculating BPT, we are simply eliminating the other factors used in apportioning net income.
 Gone are property and payroll, which have their own tax anyway through wage and real estate taxes and gone is the double weighting method.
 Under this method, the BPT calculation for our company is the same- in both examples:

-By simplifying the formula and removing the impact of a taxpayer’s property and payroll from the apportionment factor calculation, we level the playing field.
+Effect By simplifying the formula and removing the impact of a taxpayer’s property and payroll from the apportionment factor calculation, we level the playing field.
 Under the double weighted method, our sample company, with significant investment in the City, paid tax on $32 of net sales while an out of City company, with no investment here, pays tax on $12 of net sales, according to our example.
 Hardly fair.
 The simplified formula has each company paying the same.
 More for the out-of-City company and less for the in-City company when compared with the current method used.
 Although we believe it’s unlikely that new companies will select Philadelphia as home sim-ply because it has a single-factor formula, it is reasonable to expect our existing companies, manufacturing in particular, to be more willing to invest in both people and equipment as a result.

 Thus, it responds to a consideration that has become an important issue in Philadelphia, where tax incentives have often seemed to focus on attraction rather than retention.
 And it does not give tax benefits to those who promise to put their assets and employment in the city, but rather to those who actually do so.